TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Remove-B1DTCHealthCheck.md

 ```

 ## DESCRIPTION
-This function is used to remove an existing BloxOne DTC Health Check
+This function is used to remove an existing Universal DDI DTC Health Check

 ## EXAMPLES